ViniciusKos/insurance_cross/README.md

 At the first moment, this increase may be astonishing and maybe doubtful, but in our scenario where there's a considerable lead cost and very few propense customers, it's feasible that a propensity ranked list increases the sales funnel efficiency and consequently increases considerably the profit.

+## 7).
+Deploy the model to Production.
+In progress...